There are some big issues to discuss before having a baby together. There is a lot of work involved once you start a family together.

 I’ve come up with a list of issues that do need to be discussed in order to know whether you are ready for kids or not.
 You know I’m a fan of checklists.
 I suspect that it will grow in the future as I have more conversations with people and experience more of life as a mummy myself.

 If you’re about to become a mother for the first time, I promise that these 11 things to discuss before having a baby will save you an invaluable amount of time and heartache.
 Ideally, these are conversations to have before you even conceive, in my view.
 Maybe even before you get married to your partner.
 You may have fundamentally different opinions on how to raise a child and not even be aware of it yourselves.
 You must work on becoming a united front.
 Preferably before baby arrives.

 However, chances are, if you are reading this, you’re either already pregnant or already set on getting pregnant no matter what.
 These will be useful to you either way.

 If you use it and it changes your perception of whether you are ready for a baby, let me know in the comments.
 Or email me: firstname.lastname@example.org.

 If you find it useful, you will ABSOLUTELY love my Couple’s workbook to help prepare your relationship for a baby.

-It’s an in-depth sit-down conversation delving really deeply into your relationship thus far and where you both stand as individuals would be especially helpful and you can use my workbook – Can We Do This Baby Thing? – to do this.
+It’s an in-depth sit-down conversation delving really deeply into your relationship thus far and where you both stand as individuals would be especially helpful to making you feel ready for a baby.
+Use my baby book – Can We Do This Baby Thing? – to do this.
 It’s also a fun way to learn more about your partner!